- News & events

 What is this opportunity?

-We invite applications now for one fully-funded, 32-month (September 2020 to April 2023), MSc degree in Indigenous population health provided jointly by the Simon Fraser University (SFU) Faculty of Health Sciences and the First Nations Health Authority (FNHA) with funding from the Canadian Institutes of Health Research – Institute of Indigenous Peoples’ Health.
+We invite applications now for two fully-funded, 32-month (September 2021 to April 2024), MSc degrees in Indigenous population health provided jointly by the Simon Fraser University (SFU) Faculty of Health Sciences and the First Nations Health Authority (FNHA) with funding from the Canadian Institutes of Health Research – Institute of Indigenous Peoples’ Health.

-The student will earn an MSc in health sciences from Simon Fraser University and receive mentorship and training in Indigenous population health practice and First Nations approaches to research from the First Nations Health Authority.
-The successful applicant will join a cohort of four currently enrolled students and another who will begin in September 2020.
+The students will earn an MSc in health sciences from Simon Fraser University and receive mentorship and training in Indigenous population health practice and First Nations approaches to research from the First Nations Health Authority.
+The successful applicants will join a cohort of currently enrolled students.

 Graduates will have marketable skills in mixed methods epidemiology, enhanced knowledge of First Nations data governance, and demonstrated ability to apply these skills in real work settings such as the First Nations Health Authority.